Borderline Personality Disorder Treatment Center

 As of now, no drugs have been formulated specifically for the treatment of borderline personality disorder.
 However, your psychiatrist may prescribe medication to alleviate co-occurring symptoms that may occur as a result of BPD symptoms.
 For instance, anxiety, depression, or aggression.

-Therefore, you may have to take antidepressants, mood stabilizers, or antipsychotics as part of your treatment plan.
 In addition to alleviating co-occurring symptoms, medications can also stabilize your mental condition, making you more receptive to therapy.

 Dialectical Behavior Therapy (DBT)